BenRunInBay/vue3-spfx/README.md

 1. Replace your webpart.ts file contents with the one from the webpart-template/src/YOURWebpart/ folder
 2. Copy the webpart-template/src/lib/ folder into webpart/src/
 3. Replace all occurences of UNIQUECLIENTAPP with an ID name representing your web part
-4. Test your web part locally:
+4. Test your Vue app locally:

 ```shell
 npm run dev
 ```

-1. Confirm that you can build the webpart, which should populate the webpart/src/webparts/assets/ folder with the distribution files.
+1. Confirm that you can build the webpart, which should populate the webpart/src/webparts/assets/appcode/ folder with the distribution files.
 This process is repeated when run the make script but it's good to do a test build the first time.
 Once it appears to build correctly, use the make script going forward to build AND ship the webpart (see next step).

 ```shell
 npm run build